AndyLeeProjects/vocab_learning_algorithm/README.md

 <br>

 # Purpose & Goal
 - **The total time spent** learning new vocabulary is the key component of this project.
 Instead of spending too much time learning & remembering, the goal is to periodically expose each vocabulary to my brain a total of 7 times.
 Also, when the vocabs are suggested via Slack message, I will spend less than 15 seconds relearning them.
-Thus, since there will be three notifications a day, the ultimate goal is to spend less than a minute every day to own the vocabulary being learned.
+Thus, the ultimate goal is to spend less than a minute every day(since there will be three notifications a day) to own hundreds or even thousands of vocabulary being learned.

 <br>
 <br>